Protecting your pride and Joy

 Use a Garage

 However, a garage is still a great way of keeping your pride and joy out of sight.
 Performance and premium cars are of course going to attract attention, which is always nice, unless you go for something of a sleeper.
-For example a BMW M4 in black is much more inconspicuous than one in 'Signal Green'.
-Either way, at night, keeping them out of sight and away from prying eyes should be an easy deterrent and may even lower insurance premiums too.
+For example a BMW M4 in metallic black is much more inconspicuous than one in 'Signal Green'.
+Either way, at night especially, keeping them out of sight and away from prying eyes is an easy deterrent and may even lower insurance premiums too.

 Technology within the automotive world has moved on quite considerably, within the last decade.
 Features such as key-less entry all make starting and driving a car much easier and convenient.
 However, with evolving technology, criminal activity also evolves with it.

 Unfortunately, car theft is actually possible without the keys, especially with new cars that use a key-less entry system.
 This is because thieves can use items such as a relay amplifier, along with a relay transmitter to pick up a signal from your key-less entry car key without the need for the actual key, meaning they can enter and start your car without the key, using just the signal instead.
 But, you can take steps to prevent this happening.
 Keep keys away from doors and windows.
-Place keys in metal tins to block signals, or signal-blocking pouches.
-Team these with other physical measures and it will be more likely to deter thieves.
+Place keys in metal tins to block signals, or use signal-blocking pouches for keys.